Real-QUT-EESS/automated-nerf-hardware/README.md

-# automated-nerf-hardware
+# Automated Nerf Hardware
-Hardware for the QUT EESS Nerf Project
+Hardware for the QUT EESS Nerf Project (2022)

 This project consists of two designed parts:
 - A SLIDE that attaches to the dart gun and swivels about a servo/lazy susan.